 I was fortunate to be in England for five days last week.
-I saw the “gemba” at five hospitals in three days and attended the Lean Enterprise Academy Lean Healthcare Transformation Summit
+I saw the “gemba” at five hospitals in three days and attended the Lean Enterprise Academy Lean Healthcare Transformation Summit on Friday.

 One thing I was taking pictures of in my travels were all of the warning signs — the “cautions” and “be carefuls.”
 I love England and London, so I'm not trying to make fun… but it sure seemed like there were a ton of warning signs everywhere.
 Is this due to an extremely litigious society (you'd think the U.S. was bad) or general British politeness and helpfulness?
 One sign at a rail station cautioned “Do not run on stairs.”
 Good advice.

 Some of the warnings do seem to be a bit much, though, including these two different warning signs for hot water taps: